AlfredoLlaquet/Alfredo_Llaquet-Alsina_Crumbs/AsImages/readme.md

-Some crumbs that I've converted to images with the text included.
+Some crumbs that I've turned into images with the text included.